-Fire, ice and puberty: how ‘Thrones’ characters have grown
+Fire, ice and puberty: How ‘Thrones’ characters have grown

 THEON GREYJOY

 The show’s other wisecracking prostitute-frequenting rogue when the show began, he has been brutally humiliated and humbled since.
 After a murderous failed attempt to conquer Winterfell, where he was raised among the Starks, Theon is held prisoner by Ramsay Bolton, who cuts off his private parts, peels off his fingernails, knocks out his teeth and dubs him “Reek,” turning him into a sad shadow of a human.
-He’s slowly regained himself in recent seasons and is a survivor who has regained his will to fight.
+He’s a survivor who in recent seasons has regained his will to fight.

 SAMWELL TARLY

-Note: This story has been corrected to show that the character is called the Three-Eyed Raven on the TV series, not the Three-Eyed Crow as he is known in the books behind “Game of Thrones.”